-Unlike the ubiquitous shallow plow zone sites in piedmont uplands in the Middle Atlantic region, where cultural remains from the past 13,000 years are inextricably jumbled together, intact sites along the Potomac that are not damaged by erosion contain protected remains of early camps and villages has also protected them from disturbance either by later prehistoric inhabitants or by historic and recent farmers.
-It is imperative that we find and investigate such sites, “since that is where the answers lie to the problems of early cultural developments in the eastern United States” (Coe 1964).
+In the many shallow plow zone sites in piedmont uplands in the Middle Atlantic region, cultural remains from the past 13,000 years jumbled together.
+Intact sites along the Potomac that are not damaged by erosion contain protected remains of early camps and villages from disturbance either by later prehistoric inhabitants or by historic and recent farmers.
+Based upon degree of soil weathering the deepest A-horizons in four floodplains date from the Early to Middle Holocene.

 Through testing and surveys, archaiologists identify sites within the park.
 Knowing the location of these sites helps park staff protect against looting or destruction from proposed developments.
 However, the same erosional processes that have exposed the bank cuts and allowed access to the deepest occupation zones threaten to destroy these sites in the not too distant future.
 The National Historic Preservation Act and the 1916 Organic Act mandate that the park take steps to preserve these sites.

 Excavations at 18MO572 revealed two A-horizons, the lower one lying about 7 ft below surface.
 Several typical diagnostic artifacts of the Savannah River Broadspear complex were found within this deposit.
 Stone tools from this zone were associated with abundant, well preserved charcoal, including carbonized nutshells.
 Charcoal from this zone has been dated to about 4200 cal BP (3800±40 rcbp, 4290 to 4080 cal BP [Beta-187616]), confirming that the lower horizon dates to the Late Archaic.
 The upper A-horizon, about 1.5-2 ft below surface, yielded Late Woodland artifacts such as potsherds (ca. AD 1200-1500).